dpgover/mercado-chain/README.md

   *Check for "Generating DAG in progress" in the logs (`docker logs -f <container_name>`) and wait until it reaches 100% before using the node*

-- 3 accounts will be created by default, with password `darodaro`
+- 3 accounts will be created by default, with password `pass1234`
 - `geth attach http://localhost:8545` to get a console

 ## RINKEBY container: